MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/README.md

 #### ✅ End-to-End (E2E) Tests

 The full journey test simulates a real doctor's workflow using `DoctorJourneyE2ETest`:
+- Verifies patient creation, note insertion and risk assessment logic
 - Covers a 4-step risk evolution: *None → Borderline → In Danger → Early onset*
+- Confirms high-risk email delivery by checking the notifications service logs
 - Validates data flow across all services
-- Verifies patient creation, note insertion and risk assessment logic
 - Uses **Awaitility** to ensure service readiness and propagation
 - Executed in a real environment with **Docker Compose**

 ---